 What area of North Carolina does 3HC service?

 In North Carolina, 10 – 15% of all home health visits are paid by the Medicaid program.
-Medicaid is primarily a state program designed to provide necessary health care to low income citizens.
+Medicaid is primarily a state program designed to provide necessary health care to low-income citizens.
 Eligibility to receive services under the program is determined based on financial information, which is periodically reviewed.
-The North Carolina Medicaid program funds a number of special assistance programs in addition to certified home health services.

-What are the eligibility requirements for intake into the Kitty Askins Hospice Center?
+What are the eligibility requirements for intake into the Kitty Askins Hospice Center and SECU Crystal Coast Hospice House?

 - I have the right to be treated as a living human until I die.